functionaldude/realtime-chat/AUTHENTICATION_SERVICE.md

 Password is hashed and compared with the stored hash.

-If all checks pass, the `userId` is set in the `sessionToken`, from then on the session is authenticated.
+If all checks pass, the `userId` is set in the [SessionToken](USER_DATABASE.md#sessiontoken), from then on the session is authenticated.
 The session token is returned, and in case of the web client also set as a cookie.
 Response:
 ```kotlin